All Episodes

 They figured out that you're angry.

-Uh with the bank tax, we can take populism back to our side, a Democratic Party strategist said.
+With the bank tax, we can take populism back to our side, a Democratic Party strategist said.

 On Friday, Martha Coakley and others invoked the bank tax in speeches and fundraising emails.

-A missive from Joe Biden uh said that even though the banks receive billions of dollars from American taxpayers, Scott Brown doesn't think it's fair for us to get it back when they're paying out billions in bonuses with our money.
+A missive from Joe Biden said that even though the banks receive billions of dollars from American taxpayers, Scott Brown doesn't think it's fair for us to get it back when they're paying out billions in bonuses with our money.

-And what's depressing to me is that when you look at some of the polls, there are far too many people uh willing to string along with this.
+And what's depressing to me is that when you look at some of the polls, there are far too many people willing to string along with this.

 But what's the point of a bank?